mieweb/docs/content/features/system-administration/system-controls/encounter-types.md

 **Test & Procedures Picklist:** Select which picklist should be the default list for the Test & Procedures encounter section.

 **Order Picklists:** Select which order picklists should display as links in the Orders encounter section.
+The selected picklists will also display within the Quick List of the Financials encounter section, if utilized.

 **Stage Order:** Define the stages that can be utilized within this visit type.